bitwarden/test-the-web/README.md

 ## That, but with more options

-Optionally, you can change some configurations by creating a dotfile named `.env` in the `/api` directory (see `.env.example` for details).
+Optionally, you can override some configurations by creating a dotfile named `.env` in the `/api` directory (see `.env.example` for details).
 All the other usual configuration options around Node.js, Docker, [Express](https://expressjs.com/), [Docusaurus](https://docusaurus.io/), etc. apply.

 ## SSL / Self-signed certificates